my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.deviceName

-This optional property can be used to set the device `name` property shown in the Remote Manager dashboard and device page.
+This optional property can be used to set the device `name` property shown in the macchina.io REMOTE dashboard and device page.

 Note that if enabled, this will set the `name` property of the device only once, when the device is created on the server when the initial connection is made.
-Further changes to the device name have to be made directly on the Remote Manager web interface, or through its API.
+Further changes to the device name have to be made directly on the macchina.io REMOTE web interface, or through its API.

 You can specify a name, or use a configuration variable like